Aliases for ATP7A Gene

 GeneCards Summary for ATP7A Gene

 ATP7A (ATPase Copper Transporting Alpha) is a Protein Coding gene.
-Diseases associated with ATP7A include Occipital Horn Syndrome and Spinal Muscular Atrophy, Distal, X-Linked 3.
-Among its related pathways are Cellular Senescence and Detoxification of Reactive Oxygen Species.
+Diseases associated with ATP7A include Menkes Disease and Occipital Horn Syndrome.
+Among its related pathways are Ion channel transport and Immune System.
 GO annotations related to this gene include nucleotide binding and cation-transporting ATPase activity.
 An important paralog of this gene is ATP7B.

 UniProtKB/Swiss-Prot for ATP7A Gene